jose-perez02/edenAP_detrend/README.md

 2. From terminal, go to the pipeline folder (`cd pipeline`) and run:

-       python automatic_lcogt.py -project NAMEOFTHEPROJECT -ndays N
+       python automatic_photometry_eden.py -telescop NAMEOFTHETELESCOPE -ndays N

-   Where `NAMEOFTHEPROJECT` corresponds to the project in the userdata.dat file that you filled in in step 1.
-This will run the pipeline and save the products under a `red` folder, inside the project's folder (e.g., if the project was `VATT`, products will be saved in `/data/VATT/red`).
+   Where `NAMEOFTHETELESCOPE` corresponds to the telescope in the userdata.dat file that you filled in in step 1.
+This will run the pipeline and save the products under a `red` folder, inside the telescope's folder (e.g., if the telescope was `VATT`, products will be saved in `/data/VATT/red`).
    The pipeline will generate photometry for all the datasets in the folder for which no photometry is yet available that have dates (which is measured from the folder name,